 “A wickedly romantic story that will have you cheering for Lisa Gail Green’s addictive storytelling.
 Soul Crossed is devilishly delicious!” — Martina Boone, author of Compulsion and the Heirs of Watson Island trilogy

 Want a chance to to snag a copy of Lisa’s newest Paranormal YA book?
-Your in luck.
+You’re in luck.
 There’s a big giveaway going on right now.
 You can also find Lisa at her website, twitter and add Soul Crossed to your Goodreads List.

 Have you written a book in Multiple Point of View?
 Are you tempted to give it a try?